Dear reader of ADxS.org, please excuse the disruption.

 • Planning (Test of Attention Variables, Familiar Figures Test, Tower of Hanoi)

-A study on the menstrual cycle of regularly cycling young women found that decreased estradiol levels associated with increased progesterone or testosterone levels correlated with higher ADHD symptoms the next day, especially in women with high impulsivity.
-Phase analyses indicated an increase in ADHD symptoms both in the early follicular phase and in the early luteal phase or after ovulation.105
+A study of the menstrual cycle of regularly cycling young women found that decreased estradiol levels associated with increased progesterone or testosterone levels correlated with higher ADHD symptoms the next day, especially in women with high impulsivity.
+Phase analyses indicated an increase in ADHD symptoms both in the early follicular phase and in the early luteal phase or post-ovulation.106

 Shortly before ovulation and (slightly weaker) approx. 1 week after ovulation), dopamine degradation in the PFC is therefore significantly reduced (dopamine is increased, possibly reduced need for ADHD medication).
 Before menstruation, dopamine degradation is noticeably increased (dopamine is reduced, possibly increased need for ADHD medication)

-COMT is therefore on average 30% less active in women than in men.110111
+COMT is therefore on average 30% less active in women than in men.111112

-It follows that some women require a lower dosage of PFC dopaminergic drugs (such as stimulants or atomoxetine) for PFC-mediated ADHD symptoms such as inattention during periods with high oestrogen levels (3 - 4 days before ovulation and approx. one week after ovulation) than during periods with low oestrogen levels.113 In individual cases, this depends on the COMT gene variant, among other things.
+Consequences of this are that, with regard to PFC-mediated ADHD symptoms such as inattention, some women require a lower dosage of drugs with a dopaminergic effect in the PFC (such as stimulants or atomoxetine) during periods with high oestrogen levels (3 - 4 days before ovulation and approx. one week after ovulation) than during periods with low oestrogen levels.114 In individual cases, this depends on the COMT gene variant, among other things.

 This could further explain the increased sensitivity of women compared to men, as a slightly higher dopamine level increases the intensity of perception.

-Since the COMT Met-158-Met variant is also common in borderline, which causes five times slower dopamine degradation in the PFC, and estrogen further slows down COMT dopamine degradation, this connection could possibly provide a clue to explain the prevalence of borderline in women (75% of borderline sufferers are women).114
+Since the COMT Met-158-Met variant is also common in borderline, which causes five times slower dopamine degradation in the PFC, and estrogen further slows down COMT dopamine degradation, this connection could possibly provide a clue to explain the prevalence of borderline in women (75% of people with ADHD are women).115

 The reduction in dopamine degradation in the PFC caused by estrogen via COMT means that (mild) stress can have different effects depending on gender.